civo/status/content/issues/2023-10-31-phx-disruption.md

 2023-10-31 16:56 UTC

-90% of workloads in the region have recovered successfully, and we are continuing work on restoring the remaining nodes to service.
+90% of the affected workloads in the region have recovered successfully, and we are continuing work on restoring the remaining nodes to service.

 ---

 2023-10-31 15:58:00 UTC

-We are continuing the work to bring affected nodes back online.
+We are continuing the work to bring the remaining affected nodes back online.

 ---

 2023-10-31 15:48:00 UTC

-We are working on recovering all workloads.
+We are working on recovering all affected workloads.

 ---

 2023-10-31 15:38:00 UTC

-Users may notice restarts on their instances and Kubernetes clusters due to this issue.
+Affected users may notice restarts on their instances and Kubernetes clusters due to this issue.
 We are investigating the cause.

 ---

 2023-10-31 15:35:00 UTC

-We are noticing disruption with existing workloads in PHX1 and are investigating the issue.
+We are noticing disruption affecting a limited amount of workloads in PHX1 and are investigating the issue.
 Other regions continue to operate as normal.